 Here is a list of some of the best online newspaper archives:

 - Newspapers.com is probably the most well-known newspaper archive website, Newspapers.com contains more than 12,200 newspapers from the 1700s through the 2000s.
 This site (along with many of the other subscription sites) also utilizes Optical Character Recognition, or OCR, making it easy for you to search their archive by using keywords.
-Read our full Newspapers.com review.
+Read my full Newspapers.com review.

 - MyHeritage’s newspaper collections include not only American newspapers, magazines and journals but also newspapers from Australia.

 - NewspaperArchive has U.S. archives that stretch back to 1700s Colonial America, and they have international newspapers from 27 countries, including some from Africa and the Middle East.
 Read my full NewspaperArchive review.

 - FindMyPast is well-known for their vast British, Irish and Australian record collections.
 They also provide access to newspapers from all 50 U.S. states, Washington D.C., and several other countries.